 If you would like to read one of Rafaele’s books now, request a free Ebook.

 Q: Why is Nutrition for the Ear important?

 A: The ear is a very nutrient rich organ, and requires specific nutrients to function optimally.
-Rafaele Joudry believes that it is vitally important to use our nutrition for the ear when undertaking Sound Therapy listening.
-The stimulation brought about by the music requires the ear to begin functioning at a much higher level of muscular and vibratory activity than previously.
+Rafaele Joudry explains why it is vitally important to use our nutrition for the ear when undertaking Sound Therapy listening.
+The stimulation created by the music requires the ear to begin functioning at a much higher level of muscular and vibratory activity than previously.
 Unless extra nutrition is provided at the same time, the ear is struggling to suddenly improve its performance.
 Athletes require more concentrated nutrition.
 Now you are becoming an athlete of the ear!